 Tours

 To explore the city, we recommend this inexpensive tour*.
-Here you will be guided in English through the city in about two hours and learn a lot about the history of this place.
+Here, you will be guided through the city in English in around two hours and learn a lot about the history of this place.

-You want to know more about Timisoara and Romania or you are planning a vacation in Romania?
+Would you like to find out more about Timisoara and Romania or are you planning a vacation in Romania?
 Then the following books will help you: